adriatic/RADC/docs/01-app management/debugging/01-setup.md

 </p>
 <br/>

-Click on the Devtools settings then select the Experiments category and click the "Group sources into Authored and Deployed trees" checkbox, as shown on the image 3 below:
+Click on the Devtools settings icon, then select the Experiments category and click the "Group sources into Authored and Deployed trees" checkbox, as shown on the image 3 below:

 <p align="center">
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/2712405/196014827-d2b87557-faa2-4e14-9461-49ded24f513d.png"/>